 For this face mask design, you’ll need the following:

-How to Sew A Face Mask with T-shirt Ties
+How to Sew A Mask with Attached T-shirt Ties

 Face Mask Tips & Tricks